 - Work experience

-- Career objectives and reasons for choosing the Master of Science in Applied Geosciences program at Penn
+- Career objectives and reasons for choosing the online Master of Science in Applied Geoscience program at Penn

 - Test of English as a Foreign Language (TOEFL) scores, if applicable